clinkshub/cicrud/readme.rst

 Acknowledgement
 ***************

-The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+The Clinks HUB team would like to thank EllisLab and Codeigniter, all the contributors to the CodeIgniter project and you, the CodeIgniter user.